 Through various means such as the teaching of PSHE and other curriculum subjects, whole school assemblies, the pastoral care system and the reward and sanction system of the school, students are enabled to develop self-knowledge, self-esteem, and self-confidence.
 In the first instance, pupils' self-esteem and self-confidence is developed through verbal praise from their form tutors and subject teachers as well as by positive and formative feedback on their written work.
 There is a formal system of reward starting with merit marks for good work and good behaviour, and the accumulation of 50, 100, 150 and 200 merit marks is acknowledged by senior staff at the school.
 There is also an Inter-House Merit Cup.
-Excellent extended or project work is rewarded with a "bene" and the acquisition of six or more "benes" within a school year leads to awarding of a "bene" prize at Speech Day.
+Excellent extended or project work is rewarded with a "bene".
 The accumulation of a high number of good or excellent effort grades leads results in commendations and starred commendations which are awarded at end-of-term assemblies according to clear criteria set out on the front of students' reports.